-Lara Pacheco grew up on the Atlantic beaches of Virginia.
+lara pacheco grew up on the Atlantic beaches of Virginia.
 Most of her early memories of childhood involved staring out the window during school and eating wild onions on the playground.
 In college she studied Anthropology and traveled throughout Eastern and Western Europe, Latin America, and India, and constantly found herself fascinated by the loose threads of traditional knowledge throughout the world.
-Intent on investigating and documenting traditional environmental knowledge, Lara had a moment of realization when she decided to learn these very skills that had been the focus of her academic pursuits.
-Lara wanted to be an active participant in the preservation and propagation of traditional knowledge, the knowledge of the plants and the earth.
-As a Latina, she also wanted to be a part of the accumulated awareness that her ancestors had gained in relation to illness and herbal medicine.
-Lara's grandmother knew plants in Puerto Rico that could help heal or help prepare a women for pregnancy, but somewhere that information has shifted in the tides of culture, and so she's been working to access it again.
+Intent on investigating and documenting traditional environmental knowledge, lara had a moment of realization when she decided to learn these very skills that had been the focus of her academic pursuits. lara wanted to be an active participant in the preservation and propagation of traditional knowledge, the knowledge of the plants and the earth.
+As a Latinx, she also wanted to be a part of the accumulated awareness that her ancestors had gained in relation to illness and herbal medicine. lara's grandmother knew plants in Puerto Rico that could help heal, but somewhere that information has shifted in the tides of colonialism and patriarchy, and so she's been working to access it again.

 Ivy Chuang | Blendily